 - Crumble sausage over vegetable mixture; cook until meat is no longer pink.
 Stir in the tomato sauce, tomatoes, tomato paste, parsley, garlic, Italian seasoning, sugar, salt, pepper and remaining water.

 - Bring to a boil.
 Reduce heat; simmer, uncovered, for 45-50 minutes, stirring occasionally.
-Serve with spaghetti.
-Garnish with cheese if desired.
+Serve over spaghetti.
+Garnish with Parmesan cheese if desired.
 Yield: 12 servings.